 Glenn Curtiss began his career as a bicycle builder and then, motorcycles.
 In 1907 he became the “fastest man on earth” when he reached a speed of 136.4 mph on his V-8 powered motorcycle.
-But, on July 4, 1908, Glenn Curtiss gained notoriety of a different kind when he flew his his flying machine, named the June Bug, over 500 feet to win the Scientific America Trophy.
+But, on July 4, 1908, Glenn Curtiss gained notoriety of a different kind.
+Most notably when he flew his his flying machine, the June Bug, over 500 feet to win the Scientific America Trophy.
 This was the first, pre-announced, public flight in America.

 Beyond the Glenn H. Curtiss Museum of Flying…

-That was just one of many stops yesterday on my outing with long-time guests and friends Mary Ann and Lee Buckner who have their own tourism-related business in Louisville, Kentucky… Travel The Trail.
+That was just one of many stops yesterday on my outing with long-time guests and friends Mary Ann and Lee Buckner.
+Notably, Mary Ann and Lee have their own tourism-related business in Louisville, Kentucky… Travel The Trail.
 Lee, an Executive Bourbon Steward, and Mary Ann will design a custom tour of the bourbon trail and fill you in on all things bourbon.
 Most recently, they brought me lemon bourbon pepper and I can’t wait to try it.

 Read the rest of this page »